Lopez15-Hub/reprovider-docs/docs/buildux/Buildux.md

 What is buildux?

-Buildux is a slice builder that allows inject services into reducers and thunks creating a context and consume services from reducers easy.
-It works with redux-toolkit library.
+Buildux is a slice builder that enables injecting services into reducers and thunks, creating a context and making it easy to consume services from reducers.
+It works with the redux-toolkit library.